 - Follow + Like + Comment: 34% followback

-Although the are many variables and the test was far from scientific, the results were clear.
-The more you put in and engage with people, the more you’ll get out of it.
+Although there are many variables, and the test was far from scientific, the results were clear.
+The more you put in and engage with people from your Instagram page, the more you’ll get out of it.

 Note: While it’s against Instagram's terms of service, some entrepreneurs use automation to follow the same process above.
 House of Hannie discusses this tactic and the pros and cons of it on the episode of Shopify Masters below.